pitchmuc/launchpy/docs/main.md

-# Pylaunch documentation
+# launchpy documentation

-This documentation will give you a view on the main different methods available on the pylaunch module.
+This documentation will give you a view on the main different methods available on the launchpy module.
-You can have more detail on the [datanalyst.info website](https://www.datanalyst.info/category/python/launch-api/?camp=referral~github~pylaunch-doc)
+You can have more detail on the [datanalyst.info website](https://www.datanalyst.info/category/python/launch-api/?camp=referral~github~launchpy-doc)
-The pylaunch wrapper is hosting several classes that helps you to manage Adobe Launch instances through API calls.
+The launchpy wrapper is hosting several classes that helps you to manage Adobe Launch instances through API calls.

 Here are the main ones:

-* [Core compoment](##1.-Core-library-methods) : directly available through the pylaunch module.
+* [Core compoment](##1.-Core-library-methods) : directly available through the launchpy module.
 * [Property](##2.-Property-class) : methods available for a Launch property.
 * [Library](##3.-Library-class) : methods to publish the changes
 * [Translator](##4.-Translator-class) : methods that helps you to copy paste elements from one property to another.
 This has become less useful as the UI is not reflecting this possibility.